STAT545-UBC-students/hw02-RyanGao67/hw02_gapminder.md

     ## [1] Asia     Europe   Africa   Americas Oceania
     ## Levels: Africa Americas Asia Europe Oceania

-  - Above are the unique values of “year” variable.
+  - Above are the unique values of “continent” variable.

 ## What values are typical?
 What’s the spread?
 What’s the distribution?